DocSpring/ruby_crystal_codemod/README.md

 ## Testing

 So far I've just hacked together some example code in `./example_code/example.rb`.
-Run `./run_rufo` to process the Ruby files `./example_code` and generate Crystal files in the same directory.
+Run `./run_test` to process the Ruby files `./example_code` and generate Crystal files in the same directory.
+The script will also run an extremely basic test to make sure that Ruby and Crystal produce the same output.

 ## Contributing